Osmanabad district: Tahsils

 Paranda is a historical place known for the Paranda Fort.

 Tuljapur is a major taluka town, about 45 km from Solapur, 25 km from Osmanabad town and 40 km from Hyderabad national Highway at Naldurga.

 Tuljapur is best known for its Tulja Bhavani Mandir.
-It is said that Tulja Bhavani mata had offered sword to Chattrapati Shivaji Maharaj (not verifiable) and his son Chattrapati Sambhaji Maharaj re-built the temple.
+It is said that Tulja Bhavani mata had offered sword to Shivaji (not verifiable) and his son Sambhaji re-built the temple.
 Omerga is a densely populated taluka in Osmanabad.
 The Tata Institute of Social Sciences, Mumbai also has a School of Rural Development (the "Rural Campus") at Tuljapur.

 Kalamb is a major taluka, 55 km from district headquarter Osmanabad.
 Kalamb city is old city with river Manjara flowing nearby.
 Major APMC market is main attraction.
 The taluka is blessed by Yedeshwari Devi, whose temple located at Yermala, 25 km from kalamb.